Yongbinkang/yongbinkang.github.io/_pages/about.md

     - Development of Proof-of-Concept AI-based solution for SoA (Statement of Advice) Assessment; [Fourth Line](https://fourth-line.com.au/) Fund Scheme
   - 2018: Chief Investigator
     - Development of a deep-learning based solution for detecting corrosion in industrial assets using images captured from drones; Funded by [Robonomics AI](https://robonomicsai.com/)
-  - 2015: Chief Investigator
-    - Development of Clinical Research Database; Funded by Monash Institute of Medical Engineering

 ## Work Experience
   - Senior Research Fellow